29 May 2020 | Women's endurance running history, Women's ultrarunning history |

 The Nanango 1000 Mile Track Race was the perfect way for Eleanor Robinson to mark her 50th birthday.
 When Robinson turned 50 in November 1997, she had been an ultrarunner for 16 years.
 She was a 24 Hour World Champion, 100k World Champion twice and had probably set...

 The history of women’s six day ultra races has been overshadowed by the focus on the men’s record.
-The impetus for writing this series of posts came from interviewing Eleanor Robinson and Lorna Richey Michael (interview to be published soon) about their involvement in...
+The impetus for writing a series of posts about the women’s six day record came from interviewing Eleanor Robinson and Lorna Richey Michael who both competed in...